bitwarden/adr/decisions/0006-clients-use-jest-mocks.md

-# Deprecate Substitute mocking library
+# Clients: Use Jest Mocks

 ## Context and Problem Statement